jacquiet/wp_theme_options/README.md

 1. OVERVIEW
 ------------------------------------------------------------
-Theme Options (TO) is a stand-alone module, which display the options of the theme under Appearance - Theme Options.
+Theme Options (TO) is a stand-alone WordPress module, that displays the options of the theme under Appearance - Theme Options.

-Under the hood, TO is a object-oriented single-page configuration MVC application.
+Under the hood, TO is a object-oriented configuration MVC application.
 The core of TO is broken down into meaningful files.
 Here's the structure:

 - Controller    - contains Controller.php, which communicates with the views